zchee/golang-wiki/GoGenerateTools.md

 * [Wire](https://github.com/google/wire) - Compile-time Dependency Injection for Go
 * [sumgen](https://github.com/smasher164/sumgen) - generate interface method implementations from sum-type declarations
 * [interface-extractor](https://github.com/urandom/interface-extractor) - generates an interface of a desired type, with only methods used within the package.
+* [deep-copy](https://github.com/globusdigital/deep-copy) - creates a deep copy method for the given types.